 In addition, students will select two elective courses from the following:

-Students learn how to shape their legal and business environment to resolve disputes and avoid peril.
+- EMGT 6400 Engineering Law: Students learn how to shape their legal and business environments to resolve disputes and avoid peril.
 Topics include intellectual property policy (including patents, trademarks, copyrights, and trade secrets), torts and liability, contracts, and administrative law.

 Degree program admission requirements

 To be accepted into the online Master of Engineering Management degree program, prospective students must have: